shyamrai22/BridgeLabz-Training/README.md

 - Setup system for csharp and .net development
 - Solved **10 basic programming questions**(sum of two numbers, KM to Miles, Average of three numbers, Simple Interest etc)

-### 📝 LeetCode/Self-Learning Questions
-- Revere an Array
-- Max element in an array
-- Min element in an array
-- Even Odd
-- Two Sum Problem(LeetCode Question 01)

 ### 🔮 Upcoming Learning
 - C# Elements of Programming:
   - Variables